SeriousGuy888/Billzonian/docs/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Billzonian is a fork of English, a conlang that is evolved from English."
+description: "Billzonian is a fork of English, or you could say a conlang that is evolved from English."
 permalink: /
 ---